Last Updated: April 22, 2026 | 11:28 GMT

 Rangers Contract Watch

 While transfer targets grab the headlines, attention is also turning to players who could leave Ibrox this summer.
 Youssef Chermiti, Djeidi Gassama and Nico Raskin have all been linked with interest from other clubs in recent windows and could once again be on the radar of teams across Europe.
-At the same time, several contracts are coming to an end and loan spells are set to expire, adding further intrigue to the squad’s summer plans.
+At the same time, several contracts are coming to an end – including the aforementioned Tavernier – and loan spells are set to expire, adding further intrigue to the squad’s summer plans.